Alfred White Franklin: Appointments

 He was elected a fellow of the Royal College of Physicians in 1942, followed three years later by his appointment as physician to the children's department at St Bartholomew's Hospital, of which he became head in 1965.
 Franklin held his teaching sessions in the hospital ward playrooms and was described in Munk's Roll as having an "intuitive understanding of the problems and distress, both emotional and practical, suffered by the family of a sick – perhaps mortally – or handicapped child".

-Franklin was a member of the college council from 1966–69, president of the British Paediatric Association from 1968–69 and president of the British Society for Medical History from 1974–76.
+Franklin was a member of the college council from 1966 to 1969, president of the British Paediatric Association from 1968 to 1969 and president of the British Society for Medical History from 1974 to 1976.
 Between 1970 and 1978, he was Deputy Chairman of the Attendance Allowance Board of the Department of Health and Social Security.
-Later, he became president of the International Society for the Prevention of Child Abuse and Neglect from 1981–82.
+Later, he became president of the International Society for the Prevention of Child Abuse and Neglect from 1981 to 1982.

 Franklin was Osler orator in 1971 and he remained in close contact with the Osler Library of the History of Medicine at the McGill University, Montreal.
 He later wrote a biography of William Osler.